Measles alert: Travellers from Los Angeles to Auckland, total 616 cases in region

-Passengers who travelled on a flight from Los Angeles to Auckland last Saturday night are being warned they may have been exposed to measles.
+Passengers who travelled on a flight from Los Angeles to Auckland last Saturday morning are being warned they may have been exposed to measles.

-Dr Maria Poynter of Auckland Regional Public Health Service (ARPHS) said an Auckland resident was infectious with measles on flight NZ001 departing Los Angeles on Thursday, August 15, and landing in Auckland on Saturday, August 17.
+Dr Maria Poynter of Auckland Regional Public Health Service (ARPHS) said an Auckland resident was infectious with measles on flight NZ001 departing Los Angeles on Thursday, August 15 at 9.40pm, and landing in Auckland on Saturday, August 17 at 5.30am.

 "There is some risk that other passengers may contract measles if they are not immune.
 We would ask that anyone on this flight checks their medical records if they are under 50 years to see if they have had at least one MMR vaccination, or have had the measles previously, making them immune.